EC-CS-528-BU-Cloud-Computing/Datacenter-network-emulator/README.md

 3. BGP configuration is automated.
 3. Each server can ping any other server in the topology using ICMP, TCP, and UDP.

-Implementation of a FatTree topology including the use of BGP to route data within the topology.

 ## 6. Release Planning:

 Sprint 1: